 Fluorescent Australian Hyalite Opal.
-This piece lights up under short wave ultraviolet light.
-Hyalite Opal is probably the best known fluorescent mineral from Australia.
-A superb Aussie fluoro to grace your collection.
+This piece lights up well under short wave ultraviolet light.
+This is a superb Aussie fluoro specimen to grace your collection.

 Squaretop Mountain, Queensland, Australia.

 6.9cm x 3.5cm x 2.4cm, 43g.